 Expats may feel somewhat restricted when it comes to getting around in Riyadh.
 Cars are cheap, so most new arrivals opt to get a personal vehicle with a driver.
 While some expats do drive themselves, it can be a frustrating exercise.

 Public transport in Riyadh is limited.
-The bus network is not user friendly, especially for foreigners who do not understand Arabic.
-A metro system has been under construction for a number of years but has experienced several delays.
+The bus network is not user-friendly, especially for those who do not understand Arabic.
+A metro system has been under construction for a number of years and is set to be complete by the end of 2023.
 Until the completion of the project, though, taxis provide a useful alternative for getting around in Riyadh.

 Driving in Riyadh

 Expats in Riyadh often find they can afford cars they wouldn't have been able to back home, thanks to low import duties and cheap petrol.
 Roads in the city are well maintained, but local drivers are notorious for being aggressive and reckless, so many new arrivals hire a personal driver.

 Speeding, cutting across lanes to turn, not indicating and ignoring right-of-way rules aren't uncommon, so driving defensively is advised.
-Expats can drive with a foreign or international driver's licence for up to three months, after which they're required to apply for a Saudi licence.
+Expats can drive with a foreign or international driving licence for up to three months, after which they're required to apply for a Saudi licence.

 Traffic cameras are increasingly being used to deter drivers from running red lights and speeding, and fines can be steep.
 Expats should check the government website frequently to see if they have any as it is not permitted to leave the country with unpaid fines.

-There have been some positive changes in regard to the rights of women to drive in Saudi Arabia.
-Although women were previously not permitted to have driver's licences in the Kingdom and were therefore unable to drive, the government has implemented legislation to change this and, since mid-2018, women are allowed to drive in Saudi Arabia.
+There have been some positive changes in regard to the rights of women drivers in Saudi Arabia.
+Although women were previously not permitted to have driving licences in the Kingdom, the government has implemented legislation to change this and, since mid-2018, women are allowed to drive in Saudi Arabia.

 Public transport in Riyadh

-Taxis are abundant in Riyadh and are a good option for expats who don't want to buy a car.
-They are reasonably priced and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.
+Taxis are abundant in Riyadh and are an excellent option for expats who don't want to buy a car.
+They are reasonably priced, and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.